FahmidulHaquee/POD-Analysis/README.md

 ### Calculate Covariance

+In statistics, covaraince is defined as the joint probability of two variables (think postive, negative and neutral correlation).
 The covariance between velocities at different points on the tank is an interesting metric because it describes the correlation between data points.
-For two points in close proximity, the velocity signals will not be identical but will tend to follow each other, as seen in the figure below.
+If for two points in close proximity, the velocity signals tend to follow each other, or move out-of-sync with each other, this implies that the velocity at these two points are correlated with each other.

-If we plot the velocity data for these points over time, an elipse can generally be observed.
-This implies that there is some correlation between these points in the turbulent flow.
+The dataset contains NaNs and when comptuting the covariance of a matrix containing NaNs, an error is thrown.
+Thus, the built-in MATLAB function cannot compute the covariance of the snapshot matrix.
+Instead, a variation of the covariance function was used, wherein NaNs are simply replaced by 0 to enable the computation.
+This function was taken from this [source](http://pordlabs.ucsd.edu/matlab/nan.htm).

 ```
 function [C]=nancov(A,B)